 Naomi visits villages teaching local health care workers and mothers.
 In addition to attending to health concerns and treating patients, she and others set up day and week long clinics to equip and train locals.

 Naomi’s first patient this trip was little Umi.
 Umi’s family live in the village of Bami.
 Umi was eight weeks old and weighed just 1.7 kilos.
 A healthy baby at the same age should weigh about 4.7 kilos.
-Umi’s mother had to leave her baby in the care of her husband or a neighbour while she worked in the fields making sago (a local food source from trees) each day, but she did not let the neighbouring women feed her baby for fear of disease.
+Umi’s mother had to leave her baby in the care of her husband or a neighbor while she worked in the fields making sago (a local food source from trees) each day, but she did not let the neighboring women feed her baby for fear of disease.

 Naomi was able to explain to Umi’s family and the women in the village that it is safe for different women to nurse the same baby.
 Simple education like this makes a difference between life and death.